JayODonoghue/ROCK-PAPER-SCISSORS-PP2/README.md

 #### Frequent Visitor Goals

+* I want to be click the header heading allowing me to return to the beginning.
 * I want to be able to continue to play for no matter how long with the reassurance that the game will perform with consistency every time.

 <br/>